Brady Hoke, 1-2-0

 First year Michigan coach Brady Hoke broke the string of Buckeye victories by defeating interim coach Luke Fickle's Ohio team 40-34.
 Denard Robinson led the Wolverines to their first win in seven years, accounting for 337 yard total offense and five touchdowns (2 rushing and 3 passing).
 In the first year of divisional play the rivalry game did not have a direct impact on either the Legends or Leaders championship, but Michigan (6-2) did finish with a better conference record than Ohio (3-5) for the first time since 2004.

-Urban Meyer took over the OSU reins in 2012 and led the Buckeyes to an unddefeated (but bowlless) season, capped by a 26-21 sin over Michigan at Columbus.
+Urban Meyer took over the OSU reins in 2012 and led the Buckeyes to an unddefeated (but bowlless) season, capped by a 26-21 win over Michigan at Columbus.
+Meyer moved to 2-0 against Michigan and Brady Hoke in 2013 by holding on for a 42-41 win when the Wolverine's two-point conversion attempt failed with 30 seconds left in the game.

 |Frank E. Barbour||1892-1893||14-8-0|